archlinux/buildbtw/README.md

 - A [geckodriver](https://github.com/mozilla/geckodriver) process listening on port 4444 is started, allowing the tests to drive a headless firefox instance

 For debugging (or fun), you can watch the firefox window open and interact with webpages by disabling the `set_headless()` call in any given test.

+## Releasing

+1. Make sure the *Unreleased* section in `CHANGELOG.md` is up to date.
+1. Run `cargo release <version>` and check that the output e
+1. `cargo release --execute <version>`
+1. Releases will automatically be deployed by GitLab CI.
+1. Manually update Arch packages.